vonerikbarren/C3-Portfolio-V/client/Assets/Notes/Pseudocode.md

 1. When developing make sure that we work form a functional perspective and add design and more features as we move along the project.

 ## Stage 5 - Finishing the Website
+1. Create a website from the github settings on the repo and make it available for public.

 ## Summary